Tafsir: Using independent reasoning

 In terms of linguistic resources, literary elements of the Arabic language, including morphology, eloquence, syntax are an integral part of tafsir, as they constitute the basis of understanding and interpretation.
 Arabic has a systematic way of shaping words so one can know the meaning by knowing the root and the form the word was coined from.
 If any word can be given a meaning that is compatible with the rules of grammar, Quranic text can be interpreted that way.
 In terms of historical resources, scholars may choose to interpret verses according to external factors, including their historical context and their place of revelation.
 Historical context (Asbab al-nuzul) is particularly important to interpret verses according to how the Quran was revealed, when and under which circumstances, and much commentary was dedicated to history.
 The early tafsirs are considered to be some of the best sources for Islamic history.
 Classification of the place of revelation, whether it was revealed in Mecca or Medina, is important as well.
 This is because in general Meccan verses tend to have an iman (loosely translated as faith) nature that includes believing in Allah, Muhammad, and the day of judgment, whether it be theological foundations or basic faith principles.
 On the other hand, Medinan verses constitute legislation, social obligations, and constitution of a state.

 On the more conceptual level, the idea of maqasid (goals or purpose) can be taken into account.
 Verses may be interpreted to preserve the general goals of shariah, which may be considered simply as bringing happiness to a person in this life and the hereafter.
 That way, any interpretation that threatens to compromise the preservation of religion, life, lineage, intellect or property may be discarded or ruled otherwise in order to secure these goals.
 Further, the socio-cultural environment may also taken into consideration.
 This includes understanding and interpreting the Quran while taking into account the cultural and social environment to which it has been revealed; or according to the scholars' own time.
-Often than not, the distinction can be made between the amm (general) verses that aimed at universal conditions for Muslims, and khass (specific) verses that applied to specific conditions, time or need.
+Often than not, the distinction can be made between the 'amm (general) verses that aimed at universal conditions for Muslims, and khass (specific) verses that applied to specific conditions, time or need.
 This is considered an integral part of analyzing the universality of the Quran.
 Scholars usually do not favor to confine verses to a single time interval, but rather interpret according to the needs of their time.

-Sects
+Denominations

 Islamic theology is divided into myriad of schools and branches, and each of the schools' comments on the Quran with their own point of view.